byteshiva/todolists/README.md

 Daily Dev Design Todo List

-A Place where I can dump my todo lists and my daily progress
+A place to dump todo lists and monitor daily progress